strapi/documentation/docs/developer-docs/latest/development/plugins-development.md

 Plugins created using the preceding directions are located in the `plugins` directory of the application (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).

+## Develop a plugin

+During the plugin development phase...

 ## Add features to a plugin

 Strapi provides programmatic APIs for plugins to hook into some of Strapi's features.